groupdocs-search/GroupDocs.Search-Products/content/search/net/boolean/xlsx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Search in XLSX docs via .NET using boolean operators"
+head_title: "Search XLSX in .NET using boolean operators"
-head_description: "GroupDocs.Search for .NET API enables C# developers to search for data in document content with queries based on Boolean operators AND, OR, NOT."
+head_description: "The GroupDocs.Search for .NET API allows C# developers to search document content using boolean operators like AND, OR, and NOT."

 ############################# Header ############################
-title: "Text search with boolean conditions"
+title: "Boolean logic text search"
-description: "GroupDocs.Search for .NET makes it easy to develop complex search queries using boolean operators (AND, OR, NOT) inside their .NET applications."
+description: "GroupDocs.Search for .NET makes it simple to create advanced search queries using boolean operators (AND, OR, NOT) within your .NET applications."
 subtitle: "GroupDocs.Search for .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download for free"
+    - title: "Download for Free"
       link: "https://releases.groupdocs.com/search/net/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Search"
+    title: "What is GroupDocs.Search?"
     link: "/search/net/"
     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for .NET](/search/net/) is a powerful library for text search and data indexing in documents.
-It supports over 70 file formats, including PDF, Word, Excel, images, and ZIP files.
-With our solution, you can efficiently search through large volumes of information.
+       [GroupDocs.Search for .NET](/search/net/) is a comprehensive library for searching and indexing text in documents.
+It supports over 70 file formats, such as PDF, Word, Excel, images, and ZIP files, enabling efficient processing of large amounts of information.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to search in XLSX document content using boolean logic"
+    title: "How to search XLSX document content using boolean logic"
     content: |
-      [GroupDocs.Search](/search/net/) makes it easy to text search through XLSX documents content.
-To improve search results in .NET applications many options like boolean logic search conditions are presented.
+      [GroupDocs.Search](/search/net/) makes searching XLSX document content straightforward.
+It provides Boolean logic search conditions to refine results in .NET applications.

-      1. Provide folder where searching index will be build.
+      1. Specify the folder to store the search index.
-      2. Point th a folder where XLSX files are situated.
+      2. Choose the folder containing XLSX files.
-      3. Perform search procedure and get result.
+      3. Run the search and retrieve results.
-      4. Process the result.
+      4. Process the results.

     code:
       platform: "net"